 Imagine that there was a lot less friction between roads and tires.
 Pretend that there was the same amount of friction as there is between your shoe and ice if you walked across an ice-covered lake.
 What would happen?
 Cars would be slipping all over the road because the friction between the road and tire would not be sufficient enough to keep the tire "stuck" to the road.
 It would be hard for cars to start going because their wheels would spin.
 It would also be hard for the cars to stop.
 Imagine trying to stop a car by pushing on the brakes if there were no friction between the tires and the road — what would happen?
 Even if the wheels stopped turning, the car would keep sliding over the low-friction roads!
 The car would slide and spin out of control, going across the yellow line or into a ditch!

 Sometimes, when it rains or snows, the friction between tires and the road can be greatly reduced, and there is the danger of the car sliding.
 Because of this hazard, engineers developed extra safe brakes — computer-controlled antilock braking systems (ABS).
 Because these ABS brakes are computer-controlled, they can sense what each wheel is doing at all times.
 Since the computer knows what all four wheels are doing, if one wheel is about to start skidding while trying to brake, the ABS system can adjust the other three wheels so that the car does not slide.
+Refer to the fun and hands-on associated activity Hovercraft Racers! for students to investigate the friction between two surfaces.
+Follow-up with the associated activity How Far?
+Measuring Friction Using Different Materials for students to explore how different textures provide varying amounts of friction to objects moving across them.

 Our imaginary low-friction road isn't all bad news, though.
 If a car could get going with very little friction between the tires and the road, the car would be much more fuel-efficient because the engine wouldn't have to work very hard to keep the car moving.
 Transportation and automotive engineers make sure that roads and tires have the right amount of friction — too much, and the car engines would have to do more work to keep going; too little, and the cars would not stick to the road!